guddu1cse/life-skills-track/REST.md

   https://example.com/users/1

-  Here, `/users/1` represents the user with ID 1.
+  Here, `/users/1` represents the user with ID-1.

 ### 2. Representations
 - Resources are represented in formats like JSON, XML, or HTML.